Enhanced Flowback Technology

 nanoActiv® EFT increases profits through greater initial oil and gas production.
-It is a nanoparticle micellar dispersion, which uses a synergistic combination of silicon dioxide nanoparticles, a soybean extract solvent, and a blend of surfactants. nanoActiv® EFT exhibits an extremely effective primary chemical action, enhanced with the added mechanical properties of nanotechnology. nanoActiv® EFT delivers the unique advantages of diffusion, disjoining pressure, fragmentation, and reduction in interfacial tension.
+It is a nanoparticle micellar dispersion, which uses a synergistic combination of silicon dioxide nanoparticles, a soybean extract solvent, and a blend of surfactants. nanoActiv® EFT exhibits an extremely effective primary chemical action, enhanced with the added mechanical properties of nanotechnology. nanoActiv® EFT reduces interfacial tension and exhibits wettability modification, combined with the unique effects of diffusion, disjoining pressure, fragmentation, and reduction in interfacial tension.
 It improves stimulation fluid interaction near the created and propped fracture faces, and throughout the entire propped fracture network—increasing initial oil and gas production.

 Hydraulic fracturing can introduce a variety of fracturing fluid systems into unconventional reservoirs.
 When a lower salinity fracturing fluid comes into contact with a higher salinity low permeability formation, fracturing fluid filtrate can get trapped into the pore spaces due to a difference in osmotic potential.
 This can lead to an increase in the water saturation and a problematic decrease in hydrocarbon mobility

 in pore spaces.